4 Safety Tips for Dog Walking

 Danger: Water—Does your pup like to drink from puddles or ponds?

-Safety Tip: Avoid allowing your dog to sip from any standing water.
+Safety Tip #3: Avoid allowing your dog to sip from standing water.

 Also, don’t ever allow your dog to wade or swim in pond water that has any algae in it.
 Bring water with you as much as possible and if you see your dog headed to take a drink, provide them with fresh, clean water instead.

-Safety Tip—Always keep your dog on a leash, you will not be able to control a situation if you don’t have control of your own dog.
+Safety Tip #4: Always keep your dog on a leash.
+You will not be able to control a situation if you don’t have control of your own dog.

 Dog walks are a great way to exercise, be outside, and bond with our dogs.
 Being aware of the potential dangers associated with walking your pup will help to ensure your walks are always safe and fun-filled.

 Remember, a happy dog is a healthy dog.
-Having a vet is part of responsible pet ownership.
+Therefore, having a vet and dog insurance helps dog walkers be more responsible with their doggie family members.